ccatbbella/CS32/README.md

         * By iterator : unordered_map<int,string>::iterator p = students.find(4528133); students.erase(p);
     * To iterator through the unordered_map and print elements
         * for(unordered_map<int,string>::iterator p = students.begin(); p != students.end(); p++){cout<< i->first << i->second;
+* Side note: a quick way to compute the mod of a sequence of numbers is to use Python's lambda function and map feature
+    * map(lambda x:x%10, perms) [3, 4, 5, 2, 5, 5]
+    * map(lambda x:x%9, perms)  [3, 5, 6, 2, 2, 8]

 ## Week 2
 ### Binary Search and Sorting,           10/11/2018/Thur